-- 1. Student organizations wishing to register with the Texas Tech University Health Sciences Center must file an application with the Office of Student Life.
-The purposes and activities of the organization shall be lawful and not in conflict with regulations published by the Texas Tech University Health Sciences Center. - 2.
-This application shall contain, but not be limited to, the following information: - a.
-A statement of the organization's purposes; - b.
-Any present or intended relation the organization may have to any other local, state, or national organization; - c.
-The organization's proposed activities; - d.
-A list of the organization's officers - e.
-A copy of the organization's constitution/bylaws - f.
-A copy of the constitution/bylaws of any related organization if any; and - g.
-The signature, title, and campus address of a full-time member of the faculty or staff indicating their willingness to serve as the advisor to the organization. - 3.
-Membership in the organization shall be open only to students of Texas Tech University Health Sciences Center without regard to race, religion, sex, handicap or national origin, except in cases of designated fraternal organizations which are exempted by federal law from Title IX regulations concerning discrimination on the basis of sex.
-Faculty and staff may hold adjunct memberships in accordance with the organization's constitution. - 4.
-The organization shall not duplicate the purposes and functions of a previously registered organization, unless need for such duplication is substantiated. - 5.
-All funds allocated to the organization from TTUHSC controlled sources must be maintained in a TTUHSC account. - 6.
-The organization shall show promise of effectively meeting its stated objectives, be free from control by any other organization, and be lawful and peaceful in its activities. - 7.
-The organization shall not use the name of the Texas Tech University Health Sciences Center, logotype, or symbols of TTUHSC as part of its name of in its publications.
-In addition, the organization shall not advertise or promote events or activities in a manner, which suggests sponsorship by TTUHSC.
-The organization is permitted to use the word "TTUHSC Chapter" as part of its name or to use the complete statement "a registered student organization at TTUHSC."
-Requests to use logos or symbols protected by TTUHSC, Texas Tech University or the Texas Tech University System shall be submitted to Office of the Vice Chancellor for Institutional Advancement. - 8.
+- 1. Students wishing to register a new student organization with the Texas Tech University Health Sciences Center must first submit an Intent to Form Request found on HSC Net under the FORMS tab.
+The purpose and activities of the organization shall be lawful and not in conflict with the regulations published by the Office of Student Life.
+After submitted, the student will be contacted by a staff member of the Office of Student Life to schedule a training.
+Once the student has attended a training the student will be able to register the new organization on HSC Net.
+HSC Net is facilitated and managed by the Office of Student Life. - 2.
+The registration shall contain, but not be limited to, the following information: - a.
+A statement of the organization's purpose - b.
+Roster of all current members, officers, and advisor(s) - c.
+Any present relation the organization may have to any other local, state, or national organization - d.
+Contact information for the organization's officers (President and Treasurer Required) - e.
+Contact information for a full-time faculty or staff advisor - f.
+A copy of the current organization's constitution/bylaws - g.
+A copy of the constitution/bylaws of any related organization, if any - 3.
+The student organization constitution and/or bylaws should include a minimum of these areas: - a.
+Name & Purpose - b.
+National & Affiliate Organizations - c.
+Membership Requirements - d.
+Officer List & Duties (President and Treasurer Required) - e.
+Officer Election & Removal Processes - f.
+Financial Procedures - g.
+Faculty/Staff Advisor Responsibilities - h.
+Annual Programs/Activities - 4.
+Membership in the organization shall be open only to students enrolled at Texas Tech University Health Sciences Center without regard to race, color, religion, sex, sexual orientation, gender identity, gender expression, disability, age, citizenship, veteran status, or national origin, except in cases of designated fraternal organizations which are exempted by federal law from Title IX regulations concerning discrimination on the basis of sex.
+Faculty and staff may hold adjunct memberships in accordance with the organization's constitution. - 5.
+The organization shall not duplicate the purposes and functions of a previously registered organization, unless need for such duplication is substantiated. - 6.
+All funds allocated to the organization from TTUHSC controlled sources must be maintained in a TTUHSC account.

+- 7. The organization shall show promise of effectively meeting its stated purpose, be free from control by any other organization, and be lawful and peaceful in its activities. - 8.
+The organization shall not use the name of the Texas Tech University Health Sciences Center, logotype, or symbols of TTUHSC as part of its name or in its publications.
+In ad-dition, the organization shall not advertise or promote events or activities in a manner, which suggests sponsorship by TTUHSC.
+Requests to use logos or symbols protected by TTUHSC, Texas Tech University or the Texas Tech University System shall be submitted to amanda.a.graham@ttuhsc.edu@ttuhsc.edu. - 9.
 Registration of an organization results from compliance with these regulations; it does not imply TTUHSC approval of the organization or its activities.